FOR INSPIRATION STRIKE ANYWHERE

 - Length: The maximum length for each short story is 1,000 words, not including the title page.
 Entries with more than 1,000 words will be disqualified.

-All creative development for stories must take place between the contest’s entry window, from 4 p.m.
-(CST) Feb.
-8, 2019 to 4 p.m.
-(CST) Feb.
-10, 2019.
+All creative development for stories must take place between the contest's entry window, from 4 p.m.
+(CST) Friday, Jan.
+31, 2020 to 4 p.m.
+(CST) Sunday, Feb.
+2, 2020.
 Creative development includes, but is not limited to, writing an original synopsis and short story, from first draft to final draft.
-No revisions or missing pages will be accepted once the first attempt at an entry has been received by the University of Iowa Center for Advancement.
+No revisions or missing pages will be accepted once the first attempt at an entry has been received by the UICA.
 Do NOT supplement your entry with any subsequent mailings or forwarding of documents, as such will be grounds for disqualification.
-All decisions as to compliance with the contest’s entry window are within the sole discretion of the University of Iowa Center for Advancement; and any such decisions by the University of Iowa Center for Advancement are final, conclusive, and binding upon all entrants.
-The University of Iowa Center for Advancement reserves the right to disqualify any entries that are plagiaristic or otherwise unoriginal to the corresponding entrant.
+All decisions as to compliance with the contest's entry window are within the sole discretion of the UICA; and any such decisions by the UICA are final, conclusive, and binding upon all entrants.
+The UICA reserves the right to disqualify any entries that are plagiaristic or otherwise unoriginal to the corresponding entrant.

-The top 10 contest finalists and the winner will be announced on March 4, 2019, on this site
+The top 10 contest finalists and the winner will be announced on Monday, March 2, 2020, at foriowa.org/write-now.
+Links to their stories will be posted.

 The winner of the contest will receive:

-- Publication of writing in the Summer 2019 issue of Iowa Magazine
+- Publication of writing in the summer 2020 issue of Iowa Magazine

 - One pen made from wood taken from the University of Iowa Pentacrest